-LOCATION: Most of our meetings take place at the Harrow and District Masonic Centre which is in Northwick Circle HA3 0EL, near Sainsbury’s in Kenton.
+LOCATION: Most of our meetings take place at the Harrow and District Masonic Centre which is in Northwick Circle HA3 0EL, near Sainsbury’s in Kenton (please see the photo on the home page of our website).
 The nearest stations are Kenton and Northwick Park.
 The nearest bus stops are in Kenton Road or Woodcock Hill.
+But, as you can see above, we also get about London too, either for a visit to a place of interest, or for a gentle ramble through a locality.

 MONTHLY MEETINGS:

 Each month we hold at least one Monthly Meeting where a first class speaker is invited to address the meeting.
-These are quality presentations on topics that are of interest to the members of Kenton and District u3a, and have included speakers on the House of Lords, on the work of the courts, on decluttering your home or office, and on the problems of writing books for publication.
-These occasions usually lead to a series of questions followed by refreshments.
+These are quality presentations on topics that are of interest to the members of Kenton and District u3a, and have recently included speakers on the History of Recorded Music, The Stories behind the Ladies of Kenwood House, and How to become a Tour Guide These occasions usually lead to a series of questions followed by refreshments.

 EXPLORING LONDON